inpinseptipin/WrappedAFX/README.md

 ```
 kernel.push(&gain,boundVariableType::kFloat,controlID::gain);
 ```
-4. After Mapping you can retrieve the latest value from your GUI parameter by using the following the function
+4. After Mapping you can retrieve the latest value from your GUI parameter by using the following function

 ```
 getControl(controlID::<controlID>);
 ```
-5. Conversely you can set a value to your GUI parameter by using the following the function.
+5. Conversely you can set a value to your GUI parameter by using the following function.

 ```
 setControlValue(<newValue>,controlID::<controlID>);